 For more information about how we protect your data, visit our Online Security Center.

 No, QuickBooks backup does not include Attached Documents.
 You should make a manual backup of the “Attach” folder which can be found in the same location as your QuickBooks company file.

 Important: To ensure that your attachments are maintained, when you restore a backup, paste the "Attach" folder into the same location as your restored company file.

-No. This is only available in QuickBooks 2014 using Web Mail and Outlook as mailing.
+No. This is only available in QuickBooks 2014 and you can send emails up to 2MB using Web Mail and Outlook.

 QuickBooks Help has several topics that you may find useful.
 Open QuickBooks, go to Help, then search for QuickBooks Attached Documents to see the full list of Help articles.